-Looking at a tired garden shed and wondering what else it could be?
-Or maybe you’re looking for what you might do when you eventually buy a new garden shed.
+Looking at a tired shed and wondering what else it could be?
+Or maybe you’re thinking about what you might do when you eventually buy a new garden shed.
 From work and wellness to hobbies and family fun, there are dozens of practical uses for sheds that go far beyond storage.
-This guide rounds up 45+ shed conversion ideas — from bars and offices to gyms, studios and play spaces — plus the must‑know tips for power, insulation, ventilation and security.

 Quick Planning Checks